Kartikey2912/GPT-from-scratch/README.md

 # My GPT — Built from Scratch

-> Assembled from the NeetCode ML course on [NeetCode.io](https://neetcode.io)
-> Built by **Kartikey Mishra** on April 4, 2026

-Every file in this project is code I wrote and submitted while completing the NeetCode ML course.
+Every file in this project is code I wrote for various ML concepts and then put together in a single GPT project.
 The problems progressively build from gradient descent fundamentals all the way to a working GPT.

 ## Project Structure